singularityhub/sregistry-cli/docs/getting-started/README.md

 the client, both on the command line and from within Python.

  - [Commands](#commands): a general review of the sets of commands found for particular client endpoints.
- - [Database](#database): The SRG client maintains a record of the images you are managing via a local database.gub
+ - [Database](#database): The SRG client maintains a record of the images you are managing via a local database.
+ - [Settings](#settings): Settings are managed via environment variables.
  - [Client](#client): The client itself is a shell that intuitively responds to environment configuration hints to connect you to different storage endpoints.
  - [Endpoints](#endpoints): The endpoints are generally cloud hosted services and storage for images.
 We push and pull from our local registry to and from endpoints.
 This means that you can